Will-N2/Quadruped_Project/README.md

 - Added first step file to test.
 Dimensions were slightly off so I will need to rework it.

-- Added stl files for both right and left leg covers.
-I changed the tolerance to nominal for M3 screws because the 3D printed prototype was cracking after inserting components.
+- Added custom stl files for both right and left leg covers (not pictured in my first 3D print).
+  I changed the tolerance to nominal (+0.2mm) for M3 screws because the 3D printed prototype was cracking after inserting components.
-  Future files will be in stl format so you cna preview it directly in the git repository.
-I will be changing the previous files
+  Future files will be in stl format so you can preview it directly in the git repository.
+I will be changing the previous files.